Global Privacy Assembly (GPA)

 This organization is led by an Executive Committee and is composed by numerous Working Groups that meet annually.
 Also, open meetings are held in which privacy experts from companies and civil society organizations participate.

-Bureau of the Committee of Convention 108
+Committee of Convention 108

 This Convention is the first binding international instrument which protects the Individual against abuses that may accompany the collection and processing of personal data, while also, seeks to regulate the crossborderflow of personal data.

-Established by Convention 108, the Consultative Committee is composed of representatives of Parties to the Convention plus by observers from other States (members and non-members, government or data protection authority), international organisations and non-governmental organisations.
+Established by Convention 108, the Committee is composed of representatives of Parties to the Convention plus by observers from other States (members and non-members, government or data protection authority), international organisations and non-governmental organisations.
 It is responsible for interpreting the provisions of the Convention, as well as easing its implementation.

 The Committee meets in plenary session twice a year in Strasbourg, whilst its Bureau meets three times a year.
-The Bureau is composed of eight members, seven of whom are elected by the Committee and one is ex-officio President.

 International Conference of Information Commissioners (ICIC)